 Volatile organic compounds (VOCs) from new flooring or paint as well as countless other household products can contribute to poor IAQ.
 While having some amount of VOCs in your home is inevitable, a larger amount can cause health issues such as fatigue, allergies, and nausea.
 To keep everyone safe from VOCs, look for products labeled VOC-free and make sure you have adequate ventilation when using products that release these harmful contaminants.
 When possible, use products such as paints and adhesives outside and be sure to seal up any products that emit VOCs.
 If you can, store such products in the garage, a toolshed, or external storage closets

 Having fresh, clean air to breathe inside your Melbourne, Florida, home is important, and these are just five factors that might affect your IAQ.
 It’s also important to maintain your heating, ventilating, and cooling (HVAC) system.
-At Extreme Air & Electric, Inc., we offer plenty of solutions to reduce airborne toxins, particles, germs, and other pollutants.
+At Extreme Air & Electric, LLC, we offer plenty of solutions to reduce airborne toxins, particles, germs, and other pollutants.
 For help with improving your home’s air quality, call us to schedule an appointment today.